Rastamouse: Origins

-Rastamouse first appeared in 2004 in the children's books Rastamouse and the Crucial Plan and Rastamouse Da Bag-a Bling.
+The character Rastamouse first appeared in 2004 in the children's books Rastamouse and the Crucial Plan and Rastamouse Da Bag-a Bling.
 A third book, Rastamouse and the Double-Crossin' Diva, was published in 2005.
 The stories were co-written by Genevieve Webster, an author and illustrator, and Michael De Souza, a Rastafarian swimming instructor.
 They are written in rhyme and contain a Caribbean accent and some Jamaican Patois terms.
 A pop song, "Ice Popp", was released in 2011.

 Lenny Henry read two of the stories, The Crucial Plan and Da Bag-a Bling, for the BBC's Jackanory Junior, which was first shown in January 2008.

 Ethos

 The stories emphasise the importance of solving problems through mutual understanding, love and respect, without resorting to punishment.
-Rastamouse's ethos is redemption and not retribution — "make a bad ting good" — helping wrong-doers to redeem themselves from their mistakes.
+Rastamouse's ethos is redemption and not retribution—"make a bad ting good"—helping wrong-doers to redeem themselves from their mistakes.
 Meaning good things can come from bad things.

 Music

 Rastamouse and Da Easy Crew's album Makin' A Bad Ting Good was released by EMI in July 2011.
 It includes the single "Ice Popp".
 A full second album of original music, Best Friends, was released by the Demon Music Group sublabel Little Demon on 24 June 2016.
 The lead single of the album was "Mi Love Mi Music".
 All music for the series was composed by Andrew Kingslow.
 The theme tune was sung by Martin "Sugar" Merchant, former singer in the rock/reggae band Audioweb.
-Reggae with medium to heavy base.
+Reggae with medium to heavy bass.

 Puppets

 The puppets were made by Mackinnon and Saunders, who previously made the puppets for Bob the Builder, Postman Pat and Tim Burton's Corpse Bride.
-The puppets are 5 mouse.